 Babies love to explore with their highly tuned senses.
-Not only is sensory play critical for their developing brains, but it can be deeply rewarding for you to watch quietly as your baby discovers new textures, learns about cause and effect, and figure out what makes the world go round.
-Try these easy DIY ideas (many use household items you may already have!) to stimulate your baby’s senses and engage their need for exploration.
+Not only is sensory play critical for their developing brains, but it can be deeply rewarding for you to watch quietly as your baby discovers new textures and learns about cause and effect, all while having tons of fun.
+Try these easy DIY ideas (many use household items you already have!) to stimulate baby’s senses and engage their need for exploration.

 The Sweet Sound of Velcro

 What is more satisfying than the sound of Velcro coming apart?
 The wise folks at Mama.Papa.Bubba discovered their little one’s fascination with Velcro and share lots of creative ways to use it to engage your curious toddler.
 Velcro can be used on its own, so kids can learn about how it sticks together and comes apart, or with different materials (think shoelaces, stuffed animals, socks) so they can figure out what sticks and what doesn’t.
 This is a no-mess activity, making it a great choice for days when you just can’t clean up another spill.

 Weather warming up?
 These sponge bombs are fun for kids of all ages.
 Your littlest explorer will be fascinated by the shape, color and textures of the sponges, and how they absorb and release water, while older kids can play catch, surprise friends with an unexpected shower, or score baskets.
 These can also be enjoyed in the bath or in your kitchen (perhaps with cookie sheets or towels to contain the water).
 Find out how to make them at Inner Child Fun.